ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ~~~~
 {: #arch-chain title="Workload-to-Workload Communication."}

-### Service Authorization {#authorization}
+### Workload and Service Authorization {#authorization}

-Once authentication has successfully established the identity of a peer workload, authorization mechanisms determine whether the authenticated identity is permitted to perform the requested action on the target workload.
+Once authentication has successfully established the identity of a peer, authorization mechanisms determine whether the authenticated identity is permitted to perform the requested action on the target workload or service.
+The authenticated identity may represent a logical service, a workload, or a specific workload instance, and authorization policy needs to be written with this distinction in mind.

 Authorization specified by WIMSE is context-aware.
 It relies on attributes carried in the security context, which may originate from upstream systems such as gateways or identity proxies.
 This context may be derived from end-user attributes, trust domain policies, or deployment-specific metadata (e.g., environment, service role, workload instance).